DANIEL WODAK

 Book Chapters

-1. “How Much Gender is Too Much Gender?” (w/ R. Dembroff), Routledge Handbook in Social and Political Philosophy of Language (J. Khoo and R. Sterken eds.)
+1. Robin Demboff & Daniel Wodak, “How Much Gender is Too Much Gender?”, Routledge Handbook in Social and Political Philosophy of Language (J. Khoo and R. Sterken eds.)
 (2021): 362-377.

-2. “Mandatory Minimums and the War on Drugs”, in D. Boonin (ed.), Palgrave Handbook of Philosophy and Public Policy (2018): 51-62.
+2. Daniel Wodak, “Mandatory Minimums and the War on Drugs”, in D. Boonin (ed.), Palgrave Handbook of Philosophy and Public Policy (2018): 51-62.

-3. “The Mark of the Plural: Generic Generalizations and Race” (w/ S.J.
-Leslie), Routledge Companion to Philosophy of Race (P.C.
+3. Daniel Wodak & Sarah-Jane Leslie, “The Mark of the Plural: Generic Generalizations and Race”, Routledge Companion to Philosophy of Race (P.C.
 Taylor, L.M.
 Alcoff and L. Anderson Jr., eds.)
 (2017): pp. 277-289.

 Book Reviews

-1. “The Nature and Value of Vagueness in Law”, Ethics 131(4) (2021): 777-781.
+1. Daniel Wodak, “The Nature and Value of Vagueness in Law”, Ethics 131(4) (2021): 777-781.

 Powered by Create your own unique website with customizable templates.